GWCustom/bfabric-web-apps/docs/index_basic_py.md

 ---

-## Defining the Layout
+## Designing the Main Page

-This section defines the **structure of the app**, including the sidebar and main content.
+The **application layout** organizes the **sidebar and main content area** into a structured, two-column design.
+The **left column** houses interactive elements for user input, while the **right column** displays content dynamically based on authentication and user selections.

 ```python
 app_specific_layout = dbc.Row([